erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 by registry, and the keys (and/or their fingerprints) are served to all other partners see (see [Registry API][registry-api] for details).

-Usually (but not necessarily always) you will bind your public key to the HEI you cover.
+Public keys are bound to the HEI you cover.
 Once the server confirms that the client is in possession of a proper private key, it is then able to identify (with the help of the Registry again) which HEI such client covers.